sonnyt/tweetie/README.md

 Tweetie
 =======

-jQuery Tweetie - Simple Twitter Feed Plugin.
+jQuery Tweetie - Simple Twitter Feed Plugin that works with new Twitter 1.1 API.

 #Features